6.4 Revision

 At the heart of the process approach to writing is revision.
 When writers revise, they assess the strengths and weaknesses of what they have written so far and change the content of their writing to make it more rhetorically effective and interesting for the readers as well as more satisfying for the writer.
 True revision involves much more than surface-level proofreading and editing.
 When writers revise, they re-see their message and their approach to the very subject of the piece.
 A writer committed to revision has no shortcuts around it.
 Through revision, the text is substantially changed, developed, or expanded.

 Revising a text requires a certain a mindset.
-Authors who are committed to the idea of revision need to get rid of the popular perception that good writers create their works when struck by genius and in one sitting.
+Authors who are committed to the idea of revision need to get rid of the popular perception that good writers create their works when struck by inspiration and in one sitting.
 They need to understand and get accustomed to the idea that writing is not a “one-shot” activity.
 It is not a timed contest where you only get one try.
 Rather, any kind of writing is a creative process, and, like all processes, it has stages.
 It allows the writer the opportunity to improve over time, to make changes, to read and reread what has already been written, think about it, discuss it with others, and improve it.

 As you experiment with the revision strategies below, remember that making changes to the content of your text is the essence of revision.
 As a writer, you should not get too attached to your current draft.
 Instead, you should be able to distance yourself from it, evaluate it as critically as possible, and reimagine it in a new light.
 These revision techniques are designed to help you do just that.